Kopitiam: Singapore

 Kopitiams in Singapore are commonly found in almost all residential areas as well as some industrial and business districts in the country, numbering about 2,000 in total.
 Although most are an aggregate of small stalls or shops, some may be more reminiscent of food courts, although each stall has a similar appearance and the same style of signage.
-Usually, in a typical kopitiam, the owner will either manage the tze char stall, which usually sells simple stir-fry dishes made to order, or the drinks stall which sells coffee, tea, soft drinks, and other beverages as well as breakfast items like kaya toast, soft-boiled eggs, and snacks.
+Usually, in a typical kopitiam, the owner will either manage the tze char stall, which usually sells simple stir-fry dishes made to order, or the drinks stall which sells coffee, tea, soft drinks and other beverages as well as breakfast items like kaya toast, soft-boiled eggs, and snacks.

 In Singapore, the coffee in kopitiams is made from Robusta beans.
-Kopi (coffee) was introduced to the island in the mid-19th century.
+Kopi was introduced to the island in the mid-19th century.
 Robusta beans, brought in from Indonesia via Arab traders, were preferred by the majority of the local population, compared to the more expensive Arabica beans favoured by the European population working in Singapore.

 Most kopitiams in Singapore consist of the drinks stall and food stalls leased by independent stallholders who mainly focus on a variety of food dishes that are commonly found in Singaporean cuisine.
 Traditional dishes from different ethnicities are usually available at kopitiams to encourage people from different ethnic backgrounds with different dietary habits to dine in a common place or even at a common table.

 Kopitiam is also the name of a food court chain in Singapore.

 Some of the popular kopitiams in Singapore include Kim San Leng, Killiney & Tong Ah Eating House, or Ya Kun Kaya Toast.

 Some of the more common foods that can be seen in kopitiams, besides the ever-popular soft-boiled eggs and toast, consist of char kway tiao (fried flat rice noodles (hor fun), sometimes cooked with eggs and cockles), Hokkien mee (yellow wheat noodles served with various seafood, pork slices, egg, and served with a calamansi and spicy chilli paste on the side), chicken rice and nasi lemak (a Malay dish of coconut-flavoured rice, served with sambal, egg, roasted peanuts, fried anchovies, etc.).